mikeheddes/mikeheddes-website/src/posts/settlers-of-the-galaxy/README.md

-In May 2019 the Jet Propulsion Laboratory (JPL) held the tenth edition of the Global Trajectory Optimization Competition (GTOC) named _Settlers of the Galaxy_ [1].
-GTOC was started by the Advanced Concepts Team (ACT) of the European Space Agency (ESA) [2].
+In May 2019 the Jet Propulsion Laboratory (JPL) held the tenth edition of the Global Trajectory Optimization Competition (GTOC) named [_Settlers of the Galaxy_](https://gtocx.jpl.nasa.gov/gtocx/competition/).
+GTOC was started by the Advanced Concepts Team (ACT) of the European Space Agency (ESA).
 Each edition teams need to optimize a highly complex problem related to interplanetary trajectory design.
 The problem is provided by the team that won the previous edition.
+More about the origin of GTOC can be found on the [GTOC origin page](https://sophia.estec.esa.int/gtoc_portal/?page_id=147).

 > The task in GTOC X is to settle as many of the one hundred thousand star systems as possible, in as uniform a spatial distribution as possible, while using as little propulsive velocity change as possible.
 >